Joseroman12/nperrin/data/about.md

 That's why I'm motivated to build nice, trustable, and simple systems for the end users.
 Complex systems drives downs maintanibility and developer hapiness, so I always try to do simple things, removing as much complexity and things that could go wrong, and having the most control on the variables which I work with.

 Am I crazy for wanting the served source code (`view-source:https://nperrin.io/about`) to look nice?
-I like the idea of people copying and sharing their sites, and for that the source code should be easy to read and modify.
+I like the idea of people copying code of something they like and make it own, and for that the source code should be easy to read and modify.

 ## E-mail